How the Thames Barrier works, and when it is scheduled to close.

-The Thames Barrier spans 520 metres across the River Thames near Woolwich, and it protects 125 square kilometres of central London from flooding caused by tidal surges.
 It has 10 steel gates that can be raised into position across the River Thames.
-When raised, the main gates stand as high as a 5-storey building and as wide as the opening of Tower Bridge.
+When raised, the main gates stand as high as a 5 storey building and as wide as the opening of Tower Bridge.
 Each main gate weighs 3,300 tonnes.

 The barrier is closed under storm surge conditions to protect London from flooding from the sea.
-It may also be closed during periods of high flow over Teddington Weir to reduce the risk of river flooding in some areas of west London including Richmond and Twickenham.
+It may also be closed during periods of high flow over Teddington Weir.
+This is to reduce the risk of river flooding in some areas of west London including Richmond and Twickenham.

-You can watch a video of how the Thames Barrier works:
+You can watch a video that shows how the Thames Barrier works:

 If you have an enquiry about the Thames Barrier, or would like to receive a project pack, email: firstname.lastname@example.org.